CWolfs/ConverseTek/docs/faq.md

 ### "Why does my new dialog not work?
 I've copyed it from an existing one"

-Conversion files use unique ids for the conversation itsef, and all dialog nodes.
+Conversation files use unique ids for the conversation itself, and all dialog nodes.
 Since _v0.1.0_ does not officially support creating entirely new conversations yet there might be a clash with the _idRef_s.
 Check the [Roadmap](https://github.com/CWolfs/ConverseTek/#roadmap) to see the supported features per version.

 ### "What does an empty dialog node mean?"